What is Income Tax?

 - Run a report for your VAT/CIS payments made to HMRC.

-- The total amount of these payments will need to be added to your exported copy of your Estimated Income Tax.
+- Add the total amount of these payments to the exported copy of your Estimated Income Tax.

 - Make adjustments to the calculated Estimated Income Tax with the additions of the payments made.